 I don’t know about you, but I’m one of those people who really avoids difficult conversations.
-I mean, I avoid them like the freaking plague.
+I mean, I avoid conflict like the freaking plague.
 I prefer to have nice, happy conversations if at all possible.
 If we’re being honest, this is a result of having experienced narcissistic abuse in toxic relationships.
 It’s a very common issue that people experience as part of complex post-traumatic stress disorder (C-PTSD).

-But, alas, life isn’t always so easy, and sometimes?
-You’ve just got to suck it up and have a tough conversation.
+Unfortunately, avoiding confrontation isn’t always an option.
+Sometimes, you’ve just got to suck it up and have a tough conversation.

 How to Have a Tough Conversation Without Ruining Everything

 Effective communication is the cornerstone of great relationships.
 Whether you’re communicating with friends, family, coworkers, your partner, or even strangers, everything goes smoother with effective communication.
 You get more of what you want and the other party is happier too.

 Even difficult conversations – when handled with grace and composure – can be beneficial to your relationships – at least the ones that don’t involve toxic narcissists.